dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 less-educated atheists: they short-circuit their power of imagination without developing the intellect to critique their own ideas.
 The more educated that materialists or atheists are, the more they tend to rigorously examine their own ideas.
-Many of them?
+Many of those who do not?
 They are purely political pawns and I feel sorry for them, son.

 <a name="they-got-99-pawns" />